 The Ministerium für Staatssicherheit ("Ministry of State Security") was the Secret Police / State Sec of East Germany.
 Their job was to find dissenters and torture them into becoming productive members of the state.
-From this emerged the most frighteningly effective and efficient secret police in Europe.
+From this emerged the most frighteningly effective and efficient secret police in Europe; and, on that note, perhaps the closest any Real Life Secret Police has come to being the Thought Police.

-What especially made Stasi infamous was their decision in the 1970s to drop the old totalitarian MO of arresting and torturing dissents after deeming it too ineffective, and instead instigate campaigns of psychological harassment and manipulation of their targets, something which also extended to their interrogation and punishment techniques where "cruder" courses of action, such as beatings and hard labor, were often foregone in favor of more insidious things, such as extremely prolonged solitary confinement or other forms of psychological torture.
+What especially made Stasi infamous was their decision in the 1970s to drop the old totalitarian MO of arresting and torturing dissents after deeming it too ineffective, and instead instigate campaigns of psychological harassment and manipulation of their targets straight out of the playbook of Josef Stalin's terror methods, something which also extended to their interrogation and punishment techniques where "cruder" courses of action, such as beatings and hard labor, were often foregone in favor of more insidious things, such as extremely prolonged solitary confinement or other forms of psychological torture.
 As an old saying goes "The Gestapo were bone breakers.
 The Stasi were soul breakers."

 The psychological torture employed by the Stasi against political undesirables was a form of gaslighting known as Zersetzung, with the idea that it will eventually cause them to have a mental breakdown and have too little energy to challenge the government.
 The biggest advantage that Zersetzung gave was that its subtle nature meant that it was able to be plausibly denied.